trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 Many of the things I do, have no monetary value attached to them.
 Yet they are more valuable than money could ever be.
 I do them because I enjoy the activities themselves.
 For the quality of experience they give, for the states of consciousness they lead to.
 That is the whole point of doing them.

 Nobody pays me to read, nobody pays me to learn, nobody pays me to maintain my body and nobody pays me to take photos.
 But my mind still worries about getting paid...
-I want to be paid, I don't want to struggle for money in the future, but I never really stop to think why that is the case.
+I want to be paid, I don't want to struggle for money in the future, but I never  stop to think why that is the case.

 ## The Value of Money.

-Why do I actually want to have money?
+Why do I  want to have money?
 What is the value of it, when everything is going to be over in the end anyways?
 Won't I always have enough to live?
 And isn't that reason enough to not worry about it too much?

 I want to create something of beauty, something that I can enjoy, something that I am proud of having done.

 Working at Klarna is not that.
 It is a means to an end - I am doing it because I want to see the number in my ETF account grow so that I can retire early and do what ever I want to do with my time.

-During after hours I will read, gorge my brain on things I actually enjoy.
+During after hours I will read, gorge my brain on things I  enjoy.
 Only to start the next day again, working my life away at something that I deep down don't care about at all.
 I work on something that makes people spend their money in mindless shopping...

-Is that really what I want to do?
+Is that  what I want to do?
 The answer is no.

 But I digress...
 The name of this article suggests I will talk about two things: The beauty of living - and the fragility of humanity.
 So.